Tokyo Shimbun: AR Reader App for Kids

 Even if you strip the numbers back, the strategic takeaway is clear.
 When you connect performance data to social response, you create a loop.
 Effort generates updates.
 Updates generate support.
 Support reinforces effort.

-What to steal for your next event activation
+Steal this support-loop pattern for your next event

 • Attach the experience to natural moments.
 Checkpoints, milestones, and thresholds beat “post whenever you want.”